epirus-io/epirus.github.io/docs/explorer/features.md

 ## Peers

 The peers view provides insights into the peers that your node is connected to.
-This is usefull if you want to check that you are successfully to a wider network.
+This is useful if you want to check that you are successfully to a wider network.

 ![Peers dasboard](./img/peers.png)